tomatrow/tomatrow.github.io/_drafts/the-four-loves.md

 More monsters.
 Jealousy is connected to loves; most of all affection, since it's the most instinctual.
 We feel left behind when the object changes from its familiar state.
 This *left behind* is either (1) abandonment or (contradictorily) (2) envy.

 All these perversions of affection were concerned with *Need-love*.
-A demon also hide in *Gift-love*.
+A demon also hides in *Gift-love*.

 The only perversion is the *need to be needed*.
 Instinctual Affection is fulfilled by *a higher love* which wants good for object itself; not just what we can give it.
 Consider the house-cat.
 We make it invalid, a sink for *Gift-love*; an unfortunate substitute for the genuine item.
 It's not always cat.